medcomdk/dk-medcom-core/docs/assets/documents/Intro-Technical-Spec-ENG.md

 > In case of discrepancies between the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>
  and this page, it is the IG which should be followed.
 Please contact <fhir@medcom.dk> if you find discrepandies.

-The <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a> describes five FHIR profiles:
+The <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a> describes five FHIR profiles, which can be seen below.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;max-width:65%;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;